 Thirty minutes north of Helena, you can go even further back in time to see where Lewis and Clark entered Montana on their journey to the Missouri River’s headwaters at Gates of the Mountains.
 A great way to explore this beautiful part of the river is on a boat tour which departs from the Gates of the Mountains Marina.
 Tours occur several times a day.

 In Helena, locals like to say there’s a trail at the end of every street and a brewery at the end of every ride.

 While every town is prone to some hyperbole, Helena truly offers an extraordinary range of mountain biking for beginners all the way to experts.
 There are 80 miles of trails accessible from the downtown area and more than 400 miles of trails in the greater Helena area.
-The International Mountain Biking Association has even designated it as a prestigious silver-level riding center.
-What’s that mean?
-Helena’s trails are the real deal.
+Bring your own bike or rent one at Big Sky Cycling to get out and explore.

 Hit up the Mount Helena Ridge trail that leads to Show Me the Horse trail, a 6-mile, moderate ride that drops you into Grizzly Gulch right near Last Chance Gulch.
 You’ll be perfectly poised for happy hour.

 If hiking is your preferred way to take in the scenery, take the 1906 Trail up the 5,468-foot-high Mount Helena, which sits in Mount Helena City Park.
 It’s the second largest city park in the country at 620 acres, right behind New York City’s Central Park.